lishiyo/gifcaptioner/README.md

 ```

 ## Usage
-- After running `python app.py` you should be able to reach the site at `localhost:5000`
+- After running `python app.py` open at `localhost:5000`
-  - the prod site is not reliable atm due to the timeouts with heroku (TODO use )
+  - the prod site is not working atm due to the timeouts with heroku (TODO)
 - Create a gif by POSTing to `localhost:5000` with JSON data.
 The data should contain a key for `text` along with *either* `gif` or `search`:
   - `text`: the text to put on the gif
   - `gif`: URL of the gif image to use